leanprover-community/blog/posts/simp-made-simple.md

 This is used as follows: if a procedure simplified an expression `e` to a new expression `e'` and `p` is a proof that `e = e'` then we capture this by `⟨e', p⟩ : Result`.
 If `e` and `e'` are definitionally equal, one can in fact omit the `proof?` term.

-The type `Step` has three constructors, which correspond to the three types of actions outlined above:
+The type `Step` has three constructors, which correspond to the three types of actions:
 ```lean
 inductive Step where
   /--